dwp/aws-cloudwatch-alerting/README.md

 ### Guard duty notifications

 If the message has the `detail-type` field and the field contains `GuardDuty Finding` it is a guard duty notification.
-If this is the case then a notification is logged with the text `AWS GuardDuty Finding Type` and a URL is consructed to go directly to the finding in the AWS console.
+If this is the case then a notification is logged with the text `AWS GuardDuty Finding Type` and a URL is constructed to go directly to the finding in the AWS console.

 ### Configuration notifications

 If the message has the `configRuleName` field it is a configuration notification.
-If this is the case then a notification is logged with the text `AWS Config Compliance Change detected` and a URL is consructed to go directly to the finding in the AWS console.
+If this is the case then a notification is logged with the text `AWS Config Compliance Change detected` and a URL is constructed to go directly to the finding in the AWS console.

 ### Cloudwatch event notifications

 If the message has the `messageType` field it is a cloudwatch event notification.
-If this is the case then a notification is logged with the text `AWS Config CloudWatch Event` and a URL is consructed to go directly to the finding in the AWS console.
+If this is the case then a notification is logged with the text `AWS Config CloudWatch Event` and a URL is constructed to go directly to the finding in the AWS console.
 Details of the event are pulled out and provided as extra information in the slack message.

 ### Cloudwatch alarm notifications